gudzpoz/luajava/docs/api.md

 ## Proxied Method Calls

 Java allows method overloading, which means we cannot know which method you are calling until you supply the parameters.
-Method finding and parameter supplying is integrated in Java.
+Method finding and parameter supplying is an integrated (or, as one may call it, atomic) process in Java.

 However, for calls in Lua, the two steps can get separated: